Theory of Change · v2.2 3 SYSTEMIC GAPS · 4 PATHWAYS · 15+ SMART OUTCOMES · 48-MONTH HORIZON REF · DECLEANUP.NET

 Fair-launch prevents extractive behaviorMonth 1-6No holder >5%; <30% sell pressure

-Known risks - how we respond
+Known risks, how we respond

 Good strategy names risks, assigns probability and impact, and prepares mitigations.